Sage-Bionetworks-Challenges/dream-target-2035/evaluation/README.md

 - Number of clusters per selection label
 - Number of hits per selection label
 - Cluster PR-AUC per selection label

+Additional metrics returned but not used for ranking:

 - AUROC
 - AUC-PR